tellmewhy12/vscode-fileBG/README.md

 ],
 ```
 4. Don't forget to insert your own path to the FileBG.js file on your computer
-5. Run VSCode with Admin Priviliges
+5. Run VSCode with Admin priviliges
 6. <kbd>Ctrl</kbd>+<kbd>P</kbd> -> Reload Custom CSS and JS, click Restart

 It should work now!
+If it doesn't try to bugfix the Custom CSS JS loader extension.

 ### Configuration